AdobeDocs/app-builder/src/pages/guides/app_builder_guides/configuration/index.md

     maxVersion: 1.0.0
 ```

-## `.env`
+## The `.env` file

 The `.env` file is used to store:

-1. secrets to be injected into I/O Runtime Actions.
+- Secrets to be injected into I/O Runtime Actions
-2. environment variables available to `hooks`.
+- Environment variables available to `hooks`
-3. auto generated secrets used by the `aio` CLI, prefixed by `AIO_`, those should not be edited.
+- Auto-generated secrets used by the `aio` CLI and prefixed by `AIO_`.
+These should not be edited.

 ```
 # User secrets